 When using ladders or lifts, Shine Above’s professional window washers are required to hold the necessary certifications and follow buddy systems to ensure the highest level of safety.
 Our team is completely covered by WCB, insured, and bonded.
 As you can tell, safety is one of our top priorities.

 There we are!
 No more wondering how window washers clean windows or what they use to do so!
+As one of the 5 Best window washers in Edmonton, we pride ourselves on delivering exceptional service.
 We hope that this blog has been informative and helpful to you.
 Comment down below if you have any burning questions about the window washing process and we’ll be more than happy to answer them.
 Thanks for reading and we’ll see you in the next one.